-Roman coins in their majority were made from bronze which is mostly Copper and approximately 12% Tin, Silver and Gold.
+Roman coins were mostly made from bronze which is mostly Copper and approximately 12% Tin, Silver and Gold.
 As silver became more scarce, a tendency to “debase” the silver coinage was prolific.

 This process increased the copper content and decreased the silver content.
 The earliest Roman coinage dates from 241BC and continued through to approximately 498-518AD.